 - Patient name, chart number, date of birth, and gender

-After creating an account with SHOEBOX, data collected from the app is transmitted over an encrypted connection to the SHOEBOX cloud service unless the user disables this feature.
-All data stored in the cloud service is encrypted using 256 bit AES.
-The SHOEBOX cloud service is hosted in the US by Amazon.
+After creating an account, data collected from the SHOEBOX Apps is transmitted over an encrypted connection to the SHOEBOX® Data Management Portal unless the user disables this feature.
+All data stored in the SHOEBOX® Data Management Portal is encrypted using 256 bit AES.
+Depending on your location, the SHOEBOX® Data Management Portal, where your data will be stored, is hosted in either in a US or Canadian AWS data centre.
 Access requires authentication using a username and password created during setup.

 Account Creation and Password Policy

 During the purchase of the app, users are required to create an account with a username and password.
 The username must be the email address.
-User-generated passwords must be at least 8 characters and be complex (at least 1 uppercase & 1 lowercase & 1 number).
+Password complexity policies are configurable by Minimum Length, Require Letters & Numbers, Require Upper & Lower, Special Characters, Lockout Attempts, Lockout Length, Password Reuse, & Expiration.
 Before the account can be used, the user must verify the account by clicking on a link emailed to the user.

 When the user initially sets their password, we hash the password with PBKDF2 using a secure, randomly-generated salt and store the hash in our database.
 A password is authenticated by comparing with the hashed version of the password stored in the database.
-The original plaintext values are never retained by Clearwater.
+The original plaintext values are never retained.

 Passwords can be reset by using the ‘Forgot Password’ feature on the web portal.
 The system will send an email to the user with a link to reset their password.